-It is a general question: “how many times a day should you brush your teeth?”
-Different experts give different opinions.
-So the ADA suggests brushing your teeth a minimum of 2 times a day and a minimum of 2 minutes each time and making sure you are brushing every tooth.
-It is important to clean between your teeth once a day; for this, You can use dental floss or another interdental cleaner.
+“How many times a day should you brush your teeth?” is a general question.
+Different specialists have different perspectives.
+So the ADA recommends brushing your teeth at least twice daily for at least 2 minutes each time and ensuring you clean every tooth.
+Cleaning between your teeth once a day is essential; you can use dental floss or another interdental cleaner.

 How Many Times a Day Should You Brush Your Teeth

-Flossing between your teeth will help remove plaque and food junks that get stuck under your gum and between your teeth.
-Brushing your teeth helps remove food particles and Plaque, a sticky white film that produces on your teeth and contains bacteria.
-When you eat a snack and sugar meal, they make bacteria.
-These bacteria in Plaque produce acids that attack tooth enamel.
+Flossing between your teeth will aid in removing plaque and food debris that become lodged under your gums and between your teeth.
+Brushing your teeth aids in removing food particles as well as plaque, a sticky white film that forms on your teeth and includes germs.
+Bacteria are produced when you have a snack and a sugary dinner.
+Plaque bacteria create acids that destroy tooth enamel.

 How many times a day should you brush your teeth?

-When you brush your teeth twice a day, it will help you maintain your teeth’ health.
-Because the food bacteria make acid, the acid can break down tooth enamel, causing cavities.
-If Plaque is not removed, it can also change into tartar, making it harder to keep teeth clean.
-This tartar growing up on your gums leads to inflammation that causes gum disease.
+Brushing your teeth twice a day will help you keep your teeth healthy.
+Because dietary bacteria produce acid, the acid can erode tooth enamel, resulting in cavities.
+If plaque is not eliminated, it can harden into tartar, making it more difficult to keep teeth clean.
+Tartar buildup on your gums promotes inflammation, which leads to gum disease.

-So many dentists suggest that you should brush your teeth two times per day.
-Of course, this is very best for good oral health.
-However, new European Journal of Preventive Cardiology research shows that brushing teeth three times per day leads to better heart and dental health.
-When you brush your teeth, you should also consider your diet.
-If you have eaten acidic food or drink, do not brush your teeth immediately.
+Many dentists recommend that you clean your teeth twice a day.
+Of course, this is ideal for maintaining good dental health.
+However, recent research published in the European Journal of Preventive Cardiology reveals that brushing teeth thrice daily improves heart and dental health.
+When brushing your teeth, think about your nutrition as well.
+If you drink acidic food, do not clean your teeth immediately.

 Because these acids weaken your tooth enamel, brushing can remove the enamel.
 When you use teeth whitening strips, wait for half an hour, then brush.
 If you have difficulty holding a toothbrush, buy an electric or battery-operated toothbrush.
 These will remove Plaque better than manual toothbrushes.